-For many people the most significant asset they have is their home and they're relying on their pension as a major source of income in retirement.
-However, more people are looking at the value that's held in their home as a way to release money to spend now.
+For many people, the most significant asset they have is their home and they're relying on their pension as a major source of income in retirement.
+However, many people are continuing to borrow later in life, sometimes when approaching or already in retirement.